Madore224/CIS_BSI/README.md

 He give a set of best practices for IT security that helps organizations strengthen their security and protect themselves against cyber threats.

+This GIT repository automates part of the CIS guide, but some parts have to be done manually.
 *******************************************************************
 Clone or download the project files (no installation is required) ;